rterekhov/grunt-config-files/README.md

 };
 ```

 You may process and override settings in any way you like.
-Put, for example, common settings in a sepatate file like `settings.common.js` and then import them from another settings file.
+Put, for example, common settings in a separate file like `settings.common.js` and then import them from another settings file.
 Use `deep-extend` module to easy add new or override existing settings.
 ```bash
 $ cat config/settings.test.js
 var deepExtend = require('deep-extend');